Look What Trash Can Create!

 Beyond Our Bodies: Think about all the invisible things that are specific to you: your identity, your emotions, your thoughts, your ideas, your hopes, your dreams, your intentions and the actions you wish to take.

-Step 1: On the back of your paper, write down all of the invisible things contained in your self.
+Step 1: On the back of your paper, write down all of the invisible things contained in your identity.
 It can be specific or general.
-Don’t be judgmental about your list, it can represent how you are right now or how you want to be in the future.
+Be open and creative about your list.

-Step 3: A New Portrait.
-We are going to imagine a different version of our “self” made up of the invisible things on our lists.
+Step 2: A New Portrait.
+On the blank side of the paper, we are going to imagine a different version of our “self” made up of the invisible things on our lists.
 Create a drawing of new kind of body.
 One that no longer must have an oval head, neck, arms, torso, etc.

 Imagine where each of these invisible things exist in the new body.
 For example, will creativity be closer to head region and courage toward bottom of drawing?
 All is possible.
 You may want to sketch using lighter, pale colors first to compose on the page.